bbc/res/README.md

 results (an Intermediate Representation) and write a single formatter and submitter for each runner and repository.

-For example, reporting results into TestRail:
+Flow of testing tool output to reporting tool like testrail

     Formatter      --------->    Intermediate     -------->   Reporter
-    or Parser                   Representation
+    or Parser                   Representation               (TestRail)

 ## Frontends